jordisantamaria/cheatsheets/design/index.md

 - Use mostly neutrals + one brighter color for important bits.

-- Find color paletes from setbsites like colourlovers.com
+- Find color paletes from websites like colourlovers.com

 ## Fonts

 - Low number of fonts, 2 are ideal.

 - Use fancy/display fonts sparingly - very cluttery.

 - Vary weights (bold), style(italics), and transforms (uppercase, etc.) to differentiate bits.

 ## Add White spacing

 # User experience